w3c/wai-website/pages/about/groups/task-forces/maturity-model.md

 ## Contact the task force

-If you have a question for the Maturity Model Task Force, email the [group](mailto:public-maturity@w3.org) (<strong>Note:</strong> This email will go to a publicly archived mailing list).
+If you have a question for the Maturity Model Task Force, [email the task force](mailto:public-maturity@w3.org) (<strong>Note:</strong> This email will go to a publicly archived mailing list).

 Alternatively, you can email the [W3C staff contact](https://www.w3.org/groups/tf/maturity/participants/#staff).